Drupal-FR/site-drupalfr/www7/sites/all/modules/contrib/mailchimp/modules/mailchimp_automations/README.txt

 throw a PHP error due to a bug in Entity API.
 You can prevent this error by applying the patch in https://drupal.org/comment/8648215#comment-8648215 to the entity module.
-2. See additional options in the mailchimp_automations.api.php file, such as passing merge variables to MailChimp.
+2. See additional options in the mailchimp_automations.api.php file, such as passing merge variables to Mailchimp.